MwkosP/Breast-Cancer-Classification-with-NN/README.md

 - ResNet50 (pretrained on ImageNet)

 🧪 **Training & Evaluation**
-- **Cross-validation:** 5-fold cross-validation was used to ensure robust evaluation of each model.
+- **Cross-validation:** 3-fold cross-validation was used to ensure robust evaluation of each model.
 - **Early Stopping:** Training was monitored using `val_loss`, and the best model weights were saved automatically.
 - **Evaluation Metrics:**
   - Accuracy
   - Precision
   - Recall
   - F1-score
   - Confusion Matrix
+  - Loss Curves

 - **Metrics were calculated on the test set and individually for each fold** during k-fold cross-validation.